youngmm06/FEAL_FEM_local/README.md

 # MPI implementation in FEAL_AEM 1.0
 In FEAL_AEM 1.0, MPI parallelization is implemented using MPI.
 MPI-related features are as follows:
++ (1) Assign each subdomain to an MPI processor.
++ (2) Independently generate the local matrix for each subdomain assigned to a processor.
++ (3) Use MPI functions to exchange information according to the FETI-DP process.
++ (4) Combine the local solutions to form the global solution.

 # Authors
 + Hyesun Na (hyesunna@yonsei.ac.kr), School of Mathematics and Computing(Computational Science and Engineering), Yonsei University (v1.0)